 Loch Garry and Middle Lake are nutrient rich lakes that are highly susceptible to algal blooms.
 The lakes are part of the Garry River watershed which provides drinking water to Alexandria and has three intake protection zones as defined under the Clean Water Act.
-Site alteration and new development, including septic systems, shall be setback a minimum of 30 metres from the normal high-water mark of these waterbodies.
+Site alteration and new development, including septic systems, shall be setback in accordance with the regulations of the appropriate conservation authority having jurisdiction.
 Vegetation within this setback shall be disturbed as little as possible and the soil mantle should not be altered.
 Best management practices related to shoreline protection, riparian vegetation, drainage, stormwater management, and the siting, design, and footprint of septic systems will minimize the impacts of development and site alteration.
 Policies of the Raisin-South Nation Source Protection Plan may also apply in the Alexandria intake protection zone.